 Part 1.
 Part 2.
 A “Disembodied Voice” of some form is a clear norm for representing a creature that, by its very definition, is now bodiless.
 This means that, as an aural technique, it is used frequently throughout many other ghost stories as well.
-In Lawrence Gordon Clark’s films, the aural trait occurs several times … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 3 (William Ager).
+In Lawrence Gordon Clark’s films, the aural trait occurs several times with different and varying effects, though never with the layered … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 3 (William Ager).

 Few directors have had their relationship with music analysed as much as Alfred Hitchcock.
-His natural ability to select the right composer to almost brand his films aurally has often meant that the musical scores have become synonymous with his filmmaking style even though they have been created by several different composers over the years. … Continue reading Sounds of The Birds (1963) – Alfred Hitchcock.
+His natural ability to select the right composer to almost brand his films aurally has often meant that the musical scores have become synonymous with his filmmaking style even though they have been created by several different composers over the years.
+With this context then, Hitchcock’s 1963 film, The Birds, seems … Continue reading Sounds of The Birds (1963) – Alfred Hitchcock.

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Conclusions From the analysis of only a handful of British folk horror films, it has been shown that they rely heavily on their music in order to achieve their full cinematic effect.
 Altman states the following when discussing genre theory: “Constantly opposing cultural values to counter-culture values, genre films regularly depend on … Continue reading The Music of Folk Horror – Part 8 (Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Musical Anachronisms – Naturally and Overtly.
 “Let’s just say there aren’t many films set in the reign of William and Mary in which the devil rebuilds his body by harvesting the skin of children…” (Gatiss, 2010, BBC).
 To address the presence of musical anachronisms in films of all types is a tricky subject … Continue reading The Music of Folk Horror – Part 7 (Musical Anachronisms).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Musical Avant-Garde and Overt Anachronisms in Blood on Satan’s Claw (1971).
 “I think the other thing that appealed to me was the rural setting.
-The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).
+The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to bring into the picture” – Piers Haggard (Gatiss, 2010, BBC). … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).

 The Russell Prism: How Ken Russell’s Auteuristic Aesthetics Presents a Reception Study of Classical Music and its Composers.
 The following essay was a dummy-run dissertation for my Masters course before realising that the subject had already been covered thrice in audio-visual academia.
 Though none of three essays analyse or go into the depth of the work (instead choosing to shoehorn their own subject matter through … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 1 (Introduction).